John Murray, 3rd Duke of Atholl: Background

-Political career
+Political career and patronage

 For some time he was captain in a company of Lord Loudoun's regiment of foot, afterwards the 54th.
 Murray sat as Member of Parliament for Perthshire from 1761 to 1764.
 On 8 January 1764, his uncle and father-in-law, the 2nd Duke of Atholl, died.
 Murray should have been heir to the dukedom, which was only able to descend through the male line; but he was ineligible since his father had fought in the Jacobite Rising of 1745 and had consequently been attainted in the blood.
 However, on 7 February 1764, the House of Lords deemed Murray the rightful heir to his uncle's title (notwithstanding the attainder of his father) and he succeeded him as 3rd Duke of Atholl.
 He was elected a Scottish representative peer in 1766.

 His wife, on the death of her father, the second duke, succeeded to the suzerainty of the Isle of Man, and to the ancient English barony of Strange, of Knockyn, Wotton, Mohun, Burnel, Basset, and Lacy.
 For some time negotiations had been in progress with the British government for the revestment of the suzerainty back to the British crown; and in an act of parliament, the Isle of Man Purchase Act 1765, was passed to give effect to a contract between the lords of the Treasury and the Duke and Duchess of Atholl for the purchase of the sovereignty of Mann and its dependencies for £70,000, the duke and duchess retaining their manorial rights, the patronage of the bishopric and other ecclesiastical benefices, the fisheries, minerals, etc. The arrangement rendered them very unpopular in Mann, and the 42nd Regiment of Foot, or Black Watch, under Lord John Murray, had to be stationed in the island to maintain order.
 The money received by the duke and duchess was directed to be laid out and invested in the purchase of lands of inheritance in Scotland, to be inalienably entailed on a certain series of heirs.
 The duke and duchess had also a grant of an annuity of £2,000 for their lives.

 Atholl was chosen a Scottish representative peer in succession to the Earl of Sutherland, who died 21 August 1764, and he was reelected in 1768.

 In 1767, he was invested with the Order of the Thistle.

-He was Grand Master of the Ancient Grand Lodge of England from 1771 until 1774, and Grand Master of the Grand Lodge of Scotland from 1773 to 1774.
+The 3rd Duke was patron of the fiddler Niel Gow and had a hermitage built above the Black Linn Falls on the River Brann in 1757.
+He was also patron of the architect Goerge Steuart.
+Atholl was Grand Master of the Ancient Grand Lodge of England from 1771 until 1774, and Grand Master of the Grand Lodge of Scotland from 1773 to 1774.

 He died at Dunkeld on 5 November 1774.